-As an owner, you will have to pay around 20%-25% of your total rental amount.
-This means when the renter pays your due amount, you will only get 75%-80% while the website keeps the rest.
+As an owner, you must pay around 20%-25% of your total rental amount.
+When the renter pays your due amount, you will only get 75%-80%, while the website keeps the rest.

 The lowest level gives you around $15,000 for damage protection, while the highest level provides up to $500,000 for property damage and a staggering 1 million for liability insurance.

-For renters, the website provides 24/7 roadside assistance.
-If you face emergencies like flat tires, dead batteries, or get locked out, you can simply reach out to the platform and get help.
+For renters, the website provides 24/7 free roadside assistance.
+If you face emergencies like flat tires, dead batteries, or getting locked out, you can contact the platform and get help.

 Resources and Customer Service